 Yigit desired Sibel at a stage in his life where he did not understand what true love could mean.
 Her unattainable status made her even more desirable, especially as he consciously ran from his responsibility towards Kubra/Elif.
 As we come to know Yigit and his principles as the story unfolds, had he known about Sibel’s relationship with Emir from the beginning, Yigit would never have allowed those feelings to grow.

 Still clinging to the image of the Yigit who had no desire to be a father and wanted Sibel instead, she thinks Yigit could never change and could never possibly love anybody else as he had loved her.
-She finally understands otherwise the night before she leaves, and her letter captures the better part of her love for Yigit, which she could never overcome probably because she is used to being the one who does the rejecting.
+She finally understands and accepts otherwise the night before she leaves.
+Her parting letter captures the better part of her love for Yigit, which she could never overcome probably because she is used to being the one who does the rejecting.
 She mentions the peace that came with being able to marry him even though under duress, and while the futility of her story is painful to absorb, she wanted to pursue this one-sided relationship with Yigit knowing that his heart and responsibilities lay elsewhere.